News

 Someone Like You (Made Famous by Adele)

-If you’ve mastered the easier piano pieces, try this one which has 3 sharps in the key signature and the hands change positions.
-(The sharps are F, C and G).
+If you’ve mastered some easier piano pieces, try this one!
+It’s in the key of A major, which means it has 3 sharps (F, C, and G).
+The hands also change positions.